tizzo/fetcher/README.md

 ## Folder layout ##

-Fetcher creates a "working diredctory" with a specific layout for its uses.
+Fetcher creates a "working directory" with a specific layout for its uses.
 That directory is laid out as follows:

   - public_files - The drupal pubic files directory which will be symlinked to `sites/default/files` by default.
 Generally group writable and group owned by the webserver.